heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 In short, by the end of this chapter, you will be able to:

-- Understand Git, GitHub, and Markdown.
+- Understand how to use Git, GitHub and Markdown.
-- Develop crucial collaboration skills.
-- Emphasize the significance of documentation for code usability and project visibility.
 - Create and manage repositories on GitHub.
 - Write and format documentation using Markdown.
-- Collaborate effectively using Git and GitHub.
+- Share and collaborate effectively using Git and GitHub and their features.

 ## Git